drak3hft7/VPS-Bug-Bounty-Tools/README.md

 - 28 September 2021: Inserted into the script the XSS-Loader tool.
 - 10 November 2021: Inserted into the script the waybackurls tool.
 - 22 November 2021: Inserted into the script the gau tool.
+- 03 February 2022: Inserted into the script the unew,gf and SubOver tools.